mrwilson/helixdns/README.md

 ## SRV Records

-  SRV records have multiple pieces of information to serve, so the values stored in etcd are JSON values, as below.
+  SRV records have multiple pieces of information to serve, so the values stored in etcd under `/helix/com/example/_<protocol>/_<service>/SRV` should be in the form of a list of JSON objects, as below.

     [
       {"Priority":10,"Weight":60,"Port":5060,"Target":"bigbox.example.com."},